Okmulgee police investigate two shootings believed to be connected to earlier burglary

-Okmulgee police are investigating a pair of shootings in a residential area believed to be connected to a burglary reported earlier at the same home.
+Okmulgee police are investigating a pair of shootings believed to be connected to a burglary reported earlier at a home.

-Officers responded around 2:30 a.m. to the 1300 block of North Collins where several rounds had been fired into a residence, according to Okmulgee Police Chief Joe Prentice.
+Several rounds were fired into a residence in the 1300 block of North Collins Avenue around 2:30 a.m.
+Monday, according to Okmulgee Police Chief Joe Prentice.

-A 41-year-old man had been struck by gunfire and was hospitalized with non-life-threatening injuries, Prentice said in a news release early Monday.
+A 41-year-old man was struck by gunfire and was hospitalized with injuries that were not life-threatening, Prentice said in a news release early Monday.

-A previous shooting incident had been reported around 8:30 p.m.
-Sunday near Randolph and Ohio Avenue, where shots had been fired into a vehicle.
-No one was struck, police said of that incident about two miles away from the residence involved in the shooting six hours later.
+A previous incident had been reported around 8:30 p.m.
+Sunday near Randolph Avenue and Ohio Street, where shots had been fired into a vehicle.
+No one was struck, police said of that incident about two miles from the residence where the shooting occurred six hours later.

 "Although information is limited currently, both incidents are believed to be related and may also be related to an earlier burglary at that same residence," Prentice said.